open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ***

-Q5: I'm sure I have >1000 reviews, yet when I try to optimize parameters for my preset, I get an error telling me that I don't have enough reviews.
+Q5: I'm sure I have >1000 reviews (400 in Anki 24.04), yet when I try to optimize parameters for my preset, I get an error telling me that I don't have enough reviews.
 Is that a bug?

 A5: FSRS only takes into account one review per day.
 If you review a card multiple times per day, only the chronologically first review will be used by the optimizer.
 Also, if your deck has subdecks, ensure that the preset is also applied to the subdecks, not just to the parent deck.